North Coast Water Board Program Priorities

 Overview and Purpose

 The Land Disposal Program regulates the land discharge of solid and liquid wastes to prevent water quality impacts.
 These wastes include municipal solid waste, hazardous wastes, designated wastes (such as petroleum-impacted soils), and nonhazardous and inert solid wastes.
-In general, these wastes cannot be discharged directly to the ground surface without impacting groundwater or surface water and, therefore, they must be contained at facilities that prohibit the wastes from migrating to groundwater.
-The facilities are regulated pursuant to Title 27 (nonhazardous wastes) or Chapter 15 of Title 23 of the California Code of Regulations (hazardous wastes).
+In general, these wastes cannot be discharged directly to the ground surface without impacting groundwater or surface water and, therefore, they must be contained at facilities that prevent the wastes from migrating to groundwater.
+The facilities in the Land Disposal Program are regulated pursuant to Title 27 (nonhazardous wastes) or Chapter 15 of Title 23 of the California Code of Regulations (hazardous wastes).There are no hazardous waste facilities in Region 1.
+There is only one municipal landfill currently accepting waste in the North Coast region, Sonoma County’s Central Solid Waste Disposal Site.

 - Provide excellent customer service to regulated facilities, partner agencies, complainants, and the public including timely review and response to special studies and other permit deliverables.

-- Better tracking of reports required by permits and enforcement actions.
+- Remove: “Better tracking of reports required by permits and…”

 - Continue to manage the growth of the only municipal landfill currently accepting waste in the North Coast region, Sonoma County’s Central Solid Waste Disposal Site.